apollographql/apollo-client/docs/source/api/react-apollo.md

 export default graphql(gql`mutation { ... }`)(MyComponent);
 ```

-<h3 id="graphql-mutation-config-options">`config.options`</h3>
+### `config.options`

 An object or function that returns an object of options that are used to configure how the query is fetched and updated.

 If `config.options` is a function then it will take the component’s props as its first argument.

 The options available for use in this object depend on the operation type you pass in as the first argument to `graphql()`.
 The references below will document which options are available when your operation is a mutation.
-To see what other options are available for different operations, see the generic documentation for [`config.options`](#graphql-config-options).
+To see what other options are available for different operations, see the generic documentation for [`config.options`][].

-The properties accepted in this options object may also be accepted by the [`props.mutate`](#graphql-mutation-mutate) function.
+The properties accepted in this options object may also be accepted by the [`props.mutate`][] function.
 Any options passed into the `mutate` function will take precedence over the options defined in the `config` object.

 **Example:**